gattil/gattil.github.io/01_about/index.md

 <br>

 In June '20, I started working in the Digital & Commerce Tecnology department at [Alpiq, AG](https://www.alpiq.com/).
-At first I covered the role of <strong>Cloud Engineer</strong> in the Application Operation Support team, and lately I took on the responsibility as <strong>Technical Lead</strong>.
-In this position, I am responsible for:
+At first, I covered the role of <strong>Cloud Engineer</strong> in the Application Operation Support team, and lately I took on the responsibility as <strong>Technical Lead</strong>.
+In this position, I was responsible for:

 - Coordinating the implementation and execution of business-driven cloud projects
 - Translating architecture diagrams into practical and reproducible cloud solutions